sfdx-isv/sfdx-falcon-appx-demo-kit/README.md

 5. Confirm that you want to create a new ADK project using these settings

-## Step Five: Run a Test Build
+## Step Six: Run a Test Build

-Change into the ADK project directory that was just created for you, then run `sfdx falcon:demo:install`.`
+Change into the ADK project directory you just created, then run `sfdx falcon:adk:install`.`

 ```
 $ cd uc-demo-app
-$ sfdx falcon:demo:install
+$ sfdx falcon:adk:install
 ```